Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Preston - West recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Preston-West has averaged approximately 49 new dwelling approvals annually over the past five financial years, totalling 248 homes.
-As of FY-26 so far, 23 approvals have been recorded.
-On average, 0.9 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating that new supply has kept pace with or exceeded demand.
+As of FY-26, 23 approvals have been recorded.
+The average population increase per year for each dwelling built in Preston-West between FY-21 and FY-25 was 0.9 people, indicating that new supply has kept pace with or exceeded demand.
 The average construction cost value of new properties is $341,000.

-This financial year, there have been $7.7 million in commercial approvals, suggesting the area's residential character.
-Compared to Greater Melbourne, Preston-West records significantly lower building activity, at 51.0% below the regional average per person.
+In the current financial year, there have been $7.7 million in commercial approvals, suggesting Preston-West's residential character.
+Compared to Greater Melbourne, Preston-West records significantly lower building activity, 51.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-New development consists of 28.0% detached houses and 72.0% attached dwellings, reflecting a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.
+New development consists of 28.0% detached houses and 72.0% attached dwellings, reflecting a trend towards denser development that provides accessible entry options appealing to downsizers, investors, and entry-level buyers.
 This represents a considerable change from the current housing mix, which is currently 60.0% houses.
-With around 293 people per dwelling approval, Preston-West shows a developing market with future projections indicating an addition of 5,402 residents by 2041.
+With around 293 people per dwelling approval, Preston-West shows a developing market with future projections estimating an addition of 5,402 residents by 2041 (based on the latest AreaSearch quarterly estimate).

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.